"... though the heart is breaking,

 How does experiential therapy help?

-Experiential psychotherapy is helpful because real life is experiential, and because change is fueled by us actually doing and experiencing something new & different from our suffering.
+Experiential psychotherapy is helpful because just talking and gaining insight often doesn't bring transformation.
+Change is fueled by us really connecting to what is happening, and by us creating a safe space to actually do and experience something new & different from our suffering.

 The magic of experiential therapy is that we learn to really be with our whole selves, in real time in a new way.
 And we learn to trust ourselves as we sense what underlies whatever we are struggling with.
-When we learn to process our emotions through, we find suffering transforms into something life giving.
+The work I do helps you learn to process your emotions through, and when that happens, we find suffering transforms into something life giving.

-This sounds simple, and it is.
-Yet it isn’t easy.
-We’ve learned to shut ourselves down; we’ve experienced anxiety, or depression, or intellectualizing, or criticizing for so long that these are neurologically wired in tight - it takes some work to notice what we are doing and it takes courage and safety to dare to do something different.
+This isn’t easy.
+We’ve learned to shut ourselves down; we’ve experienced anxiety, or depression, or intellectualizing, or we've self criticized for so long that these are neurologically wired in tight - it takes some work to notice what we are doing and it takes courage and safety to dare to do something different.

 “... it takes practice to slow down, unwind, and open.
 We have to work at loosening our attachment to our thoughts, relaxing our resistance to our feelings, and releasing the tension in our bodies.”